I am a Licensed Independent Clinical Social Worker and Psychotherapist and proudly, the founder of The Fulfillment Project in Washington, DC.

 I earned my Bachelor of Science degree in Family Studies at the University of Maryland at College Park and went on to earn a Master of Social Work at Howard University.
 I was initially drawn to the field of Social Work through my coursework in Family Studies and my ability to relate my own experiences and challenges with other families.
 I became a real advocate for youth, working with foster youth, youth with emotional and behavioral issues and then I worked in an outpatient mental health clinic with people of all ages.

 Even though I loved helping people, I began to learn that the systems and agencies that I worked for didn’t ensure a healthy work-life balance and were not supportive of myself or my colleagues.
 I eventually burnt out after experiencing numerous stress-related health challenges.
-I, then realized my colleagues were going through the same things on top of just trying to deal with issues that come with being in your 20s and 30s, like dating, finding a career, and figuring out where you want to live.
+I, then realized my colleagues were going through the same things on top of just trying to deal with issues that come with being an adult.
 Among my family and friends, I became everybody’s go to counselor.
 That’s when it hit me that I had to take care of myself.
 So, I got help, but in a very holistic kind of way incorporating naturopathic medicine, yoga, good nutrition, social connection and setting healthy boundaries for myself and the people in my circle.
-Through my own personal journey and helping others like myself with the same challenges, I developed a real interest in supporting women in their 20s, 30s and 4os through therapy that takes an integrative and interpersonal approach.
+Through my own personal journey and helping others like myself with the same challenges, I developed a real interest in supporting people in their 20s, 30s and 4os through therapy that takes an integrative and person-centered approach.
 Its something I am truly passionate about as I draw from personal experience and what works in theory and practice.

-I am passionate about serving women because I can relate to most, if not all the challenges and rewards of being a woman myself.
-Doing the work myself and helping support women along their journey is incredibly rewarding and truly an honor.
+Doing the work myself through my own self-care, therapy and clinical supervision, and helping support others along their journey is incredibly rewarding and truly an honor.
 I believe the work we do to help fulfill our greatest potential and continuously evolve and grow is the greatest gift we can give to ourselves and our families, friends, and even coworkers.

 My counseling philosophy is relational, integrative, mind-body focused, and utilizes approaches that best meet the needs of my clients.
 In doing my own work and healing, I have found that incorporating the practice of yoga, mindfulness, healthy eating, writing, art, music, journaling and focusing on what nurtures you is a great complement to therapy.
 So, if you like to salsa, dance!